 Welcome to week 4!
 This is the last week of #DigPINS, though we hope, not our last week learning together.

-We now turn our focus to how digital identities, environments, and teaching influence scholarly practices.
+We now turn our focus to how digital identities, environments, and teaching might influence scholarly practices.
 This of course will vary from discipline to discipline and field to field, so a rich conversation will be needed for us to understand each other’s perspectives.
 Chime in!
 Questions to consider:

 - Who reads the scholarly work in your field?